-Less than 20 miles (30 km) from Valladolid lies Ek’ Balam, a rich but only moderately visited ancient Mayan city.
+Less than 20 miles (30 km) from the steamy city of Valladolid lies the Ek’ Balam archaeological site with the remains of a rich Mayan city.
 In the local Yucatec Mayan language, one of more than 30 different Mayan languages, the name Ek’ Balam means Black Jaguar.
-It’s a fittingly imposing name for a city which is believe to have been large and prosperous.
+It’s a fittingly imposing name for a city that is believed to have been large and prosperous.

 Exploring the Ek’ Balam archaeological site